EXTRACTIONS

 I entered the time portal slit & cancelled my reservation before it was too late for myself as well & ended up at a Days Inn close by with its sunrise logo.
 The next morning I headed west to begin a few-thousand-mile, cater-cornered teardrop-shaped loop to drop in on a few hundred patrons in an oncoming round-trip medley of performance spaces wrapped in restorative one-sided visions.

 Next week, I'll unearth another song from the Spoon River Demos with notes from the 1999 recording session.
-Then, we’ll keep on minivanin' with WEEK 2 on & off The Road Over The Hill.
+Then, we’ll keep on minivanin' on & off The Road Over The Hill — Week 2.
 See ya around!

 Traveling stories from you...❤️🙃👍🏼 It’s a wild land, fer sure!